 - Pre-heat the oven to 200C / 390F.

-- Coat the bottom of a large skillet with olive oil.
+- Coat the bottom of a large skillet or shallow casserole dish with olive oil.
 Add the onion and peppers, and mix to coat with the oil.
 Add salt and pepper to taste.

 - Place in the oven for 25-30 minutes, until roasted.

 - Meanwhile, cook the quinoa according to package instructions.
 (I used a rice cooker for maximum laziness!)